 - The appearance of petechiae can indicate many different conditions.

 Petechiae often look like a rash, which can be alarming.
-The spots themselves are tiny pinpricks that can be purple, red, or brown, which is due to the bleeding under the skin.
+The spots themselves are tiny pinpricks that can be dark red or purple on lighter skin.
+On darker skin tones, they may appear brown.

-They are usually flat to the touch and, unlike a rash, will not lose color when pressed — this is a useful way to tell whether any skin abnormality is a rash or not.
+They are usually flat to the touch and, unlike a typical rash, will not lose color when pressed.
+This is a useful way to tell whether any atypical skin characteristic is a petechial rash or not.

-Petechiae occur when tiny blood vessels (capillaries) break open.
+Petechiae occur when tiny blood vessels called capillaries break open.
 When this happens, blood leaks into the skin.